boris-kz/CogAlg/CONTRIBUTING.md

 Stephan Verbeeck, $1000 for insistence on using gradient vs. dx and dy, as well as his perspective on colors and contour tracing, January

-Khanh Nguyen, $4000, a lead programmer of this project, January-March
+Khanh Nguyen, $5500, a lead programmer of this project, January-April

-Todor Arnaudov, $500, regular contributor, March
+Todor Arnaudov, $1100, regular contributor, March-April